- Report's findings on SA are concerning

 The report concludes by calling for sustained efforts to both protect and rebuild local communities and national economies in light of the Covid-19 pandemic.

-“Despite concerning indicators across each section of this report, the 2021 UN Climate Change Conference presents an opportunity for course correction and revitalised NDCs [nationally determined contributions – intended reductions in greenhouse gas emissions by each country under the UN Framework Convention on Climate Change and their commitment to reducing environmental impact in response to climate change].
+“Despite concerning indicators across each section of this report, the 2021 UN Climate Change Conference presents an opportunity for course correction and revitalised NDCs [Nationally Determined Contributions, in other words, each country’s contribution to fossil fuel emissions and reducing environmental impact in response to climate change].

-The Covid-19 pandemic has crippled healthcare systems globally.
-To avoid this in the future, Wright says a robust healthcare system, one that is fully operational and efficient, is required to adapt to any outside threat, whether it is the ongoing pandemic or the threat of a changing climate.
+The Covid-19 pandemic has crippled healthcare systems globally, and to avoid this in the future, Wright says that a robust healthcare system, one that is fully operational and efficient, is what is required to adapt to any outside threat, whether it is the ongoing pandemic or the threat of a changing climate.

 The Lancet report’s overall findings on a global scale are damning, yet the response remains “muted”, states the report.